-Netflix supports tons of devices, including set-top boxes, smart TVs, games consoles and Blu-ray players — or you can still watch it through your laptop, mobile or tablet and connect the device to your TV.
+Netflix supports a wide range of devices, including set-top boxes, smart TVs, games consoles and Blu-ray players — or you can still watch it through your laptop, mobile or tablet and connect that device to your TV.

 Read on to find out how you can watch Netflix on your TV.

-Both of Virgin’s set-top boxes — the V6 and the TiVo box — support Netflix.
-You can either access Netflix by tuning into channel 204 or by visiting the app directly in the main menu.
+Both of Virgin Media’s set-top boxes — the V6 and the TiVo box — support Netflix.
+You can either access Netflix by tuning in to channel 204 or by visiting the app directly in the main menu.

 Whether you have the V6 or the TiVo, Netflix can be found in the Apps & Games section in your set-top box’s menu.

-TalkTalk integrates Netflix into both of their YouView set-top boxes and makes it easy to access.
+TalkTalk integrates Netflix into its TalkTalk 4K TV Box and makes it easy to access.
 Just navigate to the Players & Apps section in the main menu and open up Netflix.